skt12j/nimos/README.md

 =====================================

-1.0 Connect your pc into lan 1 port. to avoid cutting off from the logging.
+1.0 Connect your pc into lan 1 port of your openwrt/Immortalwrt router to avoid cutting off from the logging.

 1.1 Connect to your OpenWrt router via SSH: ssh root@192.168.1.1 (enter your openwrt login password (root) or your default one)